keboola/component-aws-cost-and-usage-reports/README.md

 # AWS Cost and Usage Reports Extractor

 This Keboola component extracts AWS Cost and Usage Reports (CUR) from S3 in CSV format and loads them into Keboola Storage.
+The component supports both **CUR 1.0 (legacy)** and **CUR 2.0 (modern)** formats automatically, providing seamless migration and compatibility.

-The component is built using modern Python technologies including Pydantic for configuration validation, DuckDB for efficient data processing, and a modular architecture for maintainability.
+Built using modern Python technologies including Pydantic for configuration validation, DuckDB for efficient data processing, and a modular handler architecture for maintainability and extensibility.

 **Table of contents:**